 Verse 8: Se la femine no volarà vignî daûrti: if the woman will not follow you; literally, if the woman will not want to come behind you.
 Tu sarâs libar dal zurament che ti domandi: you shall be free of the oath that I ask of you.
 Dome no vuei che tu menis gno fi là vie: but I do not want you to take my son there; literally, only I do not want that you take my son there.
 The subjunctive is used after volê che (to want that).
 Consider other examples of this: o vuei che al resti (I want that he stays; that is, I want him to stay); no vuei che al resti (I do not want that he stay; that is, I do not want him to stay).

 - I do not want you to speak with him

 - I do not want you to see me

 - no vuei che tu fevelis cun lui

 - o vuei che al vedi pôre

-In the last above, al vedi is the masculine, third-person singular of the coniuntîf presint of the verb vê.
-(You will remember that to be scared is expressed in Friulian as vê pôre, which literally means to have fear).
+In number 4 above, al vedi is the masculine, third-person singular of the coniuntîf presint of the verb vê.
+(You will remember that to be frightened is expressed in Friulian as vê pôre, which translates literally as to have fear).
 Below, you will find in chart form the present subjunctive and imperfect subjunctive conjugations of the verb vê.